What is a ‘right to reside’?

 Chris and Davina - a case study

-Chris and Davina are married with an adult son, Martin, and are both 70 years old, living in Stoke on Trent.
-They own their house worth around £200,000 and have ISA and premium bond savings of £80,000.
+Chris and Davina are 70 years old, married, and have an adult son, Martin.
+They own a house worth around £200,000 and have ISA and premium bond savings of £80,000.
 When they wrote their Wills in 2001, they wanted to keep things straightforward.

-Now, fast forward 5 years.
+Now, fast-forward five years.
 Chris dies, and his property and money pass to Davina; she now owns assets worth £280,000.

 Fast forward another 2 years.
 Davina has a bad fall and needs to move into residential care.

-Davina’s needs and finances are assessed by the Local Authority.
-She has more than the Upper Capital Limit (UCL) of £23,250, so she has to pay the full care home fees from her savings.
+The local authority assesses Davina’s needs and finances.
+Since she has more than the Upper Capital Limit (UCL) of £23,250, she has to pay the full care home fees from her savings.

 IMPORTANT: In our blog examples, if both Chris and Davina needed later life care for more than 4 years, Martin would only inherit £28,500.

-Mirror Wills, like those Chris and Davina made in 2001, are only suitable for people who feel obliged or duty-bound to fund their later life care.
+Like those Chris and Davina made in 2001, Mirror Wills are only suitable for people who feel obliged or duty-bound to fund their later life care.

 However, if you have worked hard all your life and paid your taxes, you might reasonably expect the state to support you in your later life.
-You probably want to leave as much of your wealth as possible for your family.
-You need to consider a protective trust in your Will.
+Most people want to leave as much of their wealth as possible for their family.
+If you agree, you need to consider a protective trust in your Will.

 Protective Property Trust Wills